 Conclusion

 The Agera L2 Ultra Dark Mode represents a major advancement in the instrumental color measurement of extremely low-reflectance materials.
-Agera L2 can report standardized blackness and jetness indices (My, Mc, dM) in alignment with ISO 18314-3 and DIN 55979.
-Greyness indices defined in ISO 18314-3 (G_Y, G_C, dG) can be used to characterize near-neutral dark and grey materials, complementing traditional L*, a*, b* analysis.
+Agera L2 can report standardized blackness and Greyness indices in alignment with ISO 18314-3.

 Whether ensuring brand consistency in automotive interiors, validating pigment concentration in masterbatches, or quantifying roast color in coffee or cocoa, Ultra Dark Mode extends the boundaries of color science—enabling manufacturers to achieve true visual correlation, global process alignment, and unparalleled confidence in dark color measurement.